 Magnesium Salt/Flake Bath

 Nothing is more relaxing than a warm bath after a long day.
 If you enjoy taking baths, why not sprinkle some magnesium bath flakes to remedy your deficiency and experience a myriad of health benefits?
 From relieving stress to promoting heart health; magnesium salt baths are uplifting and rejuvenating, and good for you!
 Always invest in premium quality bath flakes, which is made of 100% natural ingredients and are free from toxic and harsh chemicals that may cause side-effects.

 If you'd like to have a luxurious experience and enjoy all the benefits that a magnesium bath may offer, try the Seven Minerals New Deep Relaxation Magnesium Chloride Flakes.
 In addition to magnesium chloride, it also includes Roman chamomile oil and clary sage oil to help reduce anxiety, stress, and headaches.

 Foot soaking is another way you can use magnesium salts and flakes to increase the level of this mineral in your body.
 The soak can tackle other issues such as toenail fungus, severe foot pain, muscle pain, swelling, redness, etc. Anyone can try this method in the comfort of their own home and is especially recommended for individuals with the sensitive skin.

 9 Tips to decrease the magnesium oil itching, burn and sting

 The sting or burning sensation caused by magnesium spray may sure feel uncomfortable for a while.
 However, once you have increased the magnesium levels in your body, the discomfort will slowly fade away after a week or two of regular application.

 But, if you feel excessively bothered by the sensation, then there are ways to reduce magnesium itching skin.
 Here’s what you can do:

-When to avoid topical magnesium intake
+When to avoid topical magnesium application

 There are some conditions when topical magnesium intake is not recommended: